What’s New in WordPress Version 3.6?

 WordPress 3.6 includes a brand new built-in HTML5 media player, allowing you to share your media by simply pasting a URL into a post on its own line – with no reliance on any external services!
 Additionally, you can now sort the media library by author name and preview audio and video on the media edit screen.

 Twenty Thirteen Theme

 And finally, the new theme: Twenty Thirteen.
 But wait?
 Isn’t the best part of 2013 already over?
 Errr…well, yes.
 It is actually… …moving on: Twenty Thirteen is a fully-responsive theme with a focus squarely on blogging.
-It features a colorful, single-column design with quirky details, beautiful typography and, as mentioned in a previous post, a whole host of font-based icons named genericons.
+It features a colorful, single-column design with quirky details and beautiful typography.
 Great stuff!

 What’s next – versions 3.7 and 3.8?

 In his annual State of the Word address at WordCamp San Francisco, WordPress co-founder Matt Mullenweg stated that development of 3.7 and 3.8 will start, simultaneously, on August 2nd – with the release of 3.8 due for early December (with 3.7 due for release sometime in October).
 Expect better language packs, password enhancements, a revamped fully responsive dashboard design (with completely rewritten CSS) and another brand new theme: Twenty Fourteen, to name but a few of a whole bunch of exciting new features!
 Stay tuned!

 Note: Remember to always backup backup backup before updating – just in case things go awry!

 All comments are held for moderation.
 We'll only publish comments that are on topic and adhere to our Commenting Policy.